AfzalivE/create-changelog-intellij-plugin/README.md

   Download the [latest release](https://github.com/AfzalivE/create-changelog-intellij-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Releasing a new version

+- Create a tag with prereleased or released properties on GitHub. release.yml will kick off.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].